Questions and Answers

 What is it about the way you enter the artworks that makes them quickly found?

-Whether our client is a curator, gallerist, or collector, we define their interests according to a combination of factors such as nationality, medium, work date, subject matter, style, and gender.
-For example, a curator planning ahead for an exhibition on American Women Abstract Painters in the 1970s would search by simply clicking on the pertinent attributes from our various “pick lists,” as follows:
+We have “tagged” our clients' interests and our artworks the same way.
+Both have been defined according to a combination of factors such as nationality, medium, work date, subject matter, style, and gender.
+Therefore, amid the overall flood of e-mails our clients receive, the alerts coming from redM are most welcome.
+For example, a collector interested in American Women Abstract Painters in the 1970s would search by simply clicking on the pertinent attributes from our various “pick lists,” as follows:

 Work Date...........
 1970-1979